xcat2/confluent-docs/docs/attributeexpressionstroubleshooting.md

 An expression will contain some directives wrapped in {} characters.
 Within {} are a number of potential substitute values and operations.

-When using nodeattrib substitution there might be the temptation to do substition passwords which will not work.
+When using nodeattrib substitution there might be the temptation to do substition of username and passwords which will not work.

 ### Example
-when using noderun using attribute expressions for bmcuser and bmcpass will not work this is expected behavior.
+when using noderun attribute expressions for bmcuser and bmcpass will not work this is expected behavior.
 ```
 noderun <nodename> ipmitool -I lanplus -U "{bmcuser}" -P {bmcpass} -H {bmc}
 ```